Top surgery for transgender men and nonbinary people

-Top surgery for transgender men is a surgical procedure to remove your breast tissue (subcutaneous mastectomy).
-It is also called masculinizing chest surgery.
+Top surgery for transgender men and nonbinary people is a procedure to remove breast or chest tissue (subcutaneous mastectomy).
+It's also called masculinizing chest surgery.

-If your breast size is small, you might be able to have surgery that spares your skin, nipple and areola (nipple-sparing subcutaneous mastectomy).
-If you have larger breasts, you might need to have your nipples and areolas taken off, resized and grafted back into position.
+If your chest size is small, you might be able to have surgery that spares your skin, nipple and areola.
+This type of surgery is called nipple-sparing subcutaneous mastectomy.
+If you have a larger chest, you might need to have your nipples and areolas taken off, resized and placed back into position.

-Top surgery for transgender men might be done as a step in the process of treating distress due to a difference between experienced or expressed gender and sex assigned at birth (gender dysphoria).
-The procedure can help transgender men transition physically to their self-affirmed gender.
+Top surgery for transgender men and nonbinary people might be done as a step in the process of treating discomfort when gender identity differs from sex assigned at birth (gender dysphoria).
+The procedure can help transgender men and nonbinary people transition physically to their self-affirmed gender.

 Why it's done

-Transgender men who seek top surgery might experience distress due to a difference between experienced or expressed gender and gender assigned at birth (gender dysphoria).
+Transgender men and nonbinary people who seek top surgery might experience discomfort when their gender identity doesn't match the gender they were assigned at birth (gender dysphoria).

-For some transgender men, top surgery is a natural step — and important to their sense of self.
+For some transgender men and nonbinary people, top surgery is a natural step — and important to their sense of self.
 However, many don't choose to have surgery.
-Transgender people relate to their bodies differently and need to make individual choices that best suit their needs.
+Transgender and nonbinary people relate to their bodies differently and need to make individual choices that best suit their needs.

 - Poor wound healing

-- Damaged or dead body tissue (tissue necrosis), such as in the nipple
+- Damaged or dead body tissue, such as in the nipple

 How you prepare